MicrosoftDocs/learn/learn-pr/azure/publish-manage-apis-with-azure-api-management/includes/3-exercise-create-an-api-gateway.md

     git clone https://github.com/MicrosoftDocs/mslearn-publish-manage-apis-with-azure-api-management.git
     ```

-1. After the operation has completed, open your local repo folder and list its contents by running the following commands.
+1. After the operation completes, open your local repo folder and list its contents by running the following commands.

     ```bash
     cd mslearn-publish-manage-apis-with-azure-api-management